Very simply, a pre-pack Administration facilitates the quick sale of the assets of an insolvent business.

-The final step is close down the old company.
-The company’s books and records will be moved to the administrator’s office and any remaining assets will be realised.
-Once the administrator is happy there are no outstanding matters, the old company can be dissolved or liquidated to allow for distribution to the unsecured creditors.
+The final step is close down the old company’s trading activity.
+The company’s books and records will be moved to the Administrator’s office and any remaining assets will be realised.
+Once the Administrator is happy there are no outstanding matters, the old company can be dissolved or liquidated to allow for distribution to its creditors.

 There are a number of compelling advantages associated with a pre-pack administration.
 That includes:

 - Business continuity – The fact that the old business is sold quickly and as a going concern allows operations to continue largely undisrupted under a new business name.
-This can contribute to the success of the new company and helps to protect relationships with existing suppliers.
+This can contribute to the success of the new company and helps to protect relationships with customers, clients and suppliers.

 - The directors maintain a degree of control – The directors maintain control of the business during the pre-pack process, which is not the case in other types of insolvency procedure.

 - A second chance at success – If the existing directors or management team are the buyers, they will be able to learn from the mistakes they have made in the past and have a second chance to make a success of the business without being encumbered by historic debt.

 - Brand image is maintained – A quick sale at a fair price ensures creditors are repaid more quickly and helps to preserve the reputation of the business and the goodwill it has built up.
 It can also help to save jobs, which further reduces the damage to public perception.

 - You avoid compulsory liquidation – A pre-pack Administration allows you to avoid the unpleasant compulsory liquidation process, which can cause serious damage to creditor-debtor relations

 - Old contracts can be terminated – Contracts associated with the hire of equipment and property that were causing problems for the old company can be terminated to free up cash-flow for the new business.